otalportista/cryptobot/README.md

 * To add alert

 `!addalert <up/down> <symbol> <price>`
->Up - If price of alert is lower or equal than current price
+>Up - If price of alert is lower or equal than current price<br>
 >Down - If price of alert is higher or lower than current price

 *To delete alert